 Do you agree with the conclusions drawn by the author?
 Don’t assume because this person is an expert that their conclusions can’t be questioned.

-Treat them more like “the man behind the curtain” than “the great and powerful Oz.”
+Scientists should be thought of more like “the man behind the curtain” than “the great and powerful Oz.”

 If all else fails, contact the author.